mikelikesrobots/mikelikesrobots.github.io/blog/2024-01-22-docker-compose-in-gg/index.md

 ![ECR Repository Created](./img/ecr-repo.png)

-Copy the URI from the repo and strip off the `python-hello-world` ending to get the BASE_URI.
+Copy the URI from the repo and strip off the `python-hello-world` ending to get the `BASE_URI`.
 Then, back in your cloned repository, open the `.env` file and replace the `ECR_REPO` variable with your base URL.
 It should look like the following:

 ```bash
 ECR_REPO=012345678901.dkr.ecr.us-west-2.amazonaws.com